MaxTIDC/caupybara/README.md

 ## Caupybara

 Tool for computing causes to LTL property violations in counterexamples.
-Software component of the 70011 Individual Project, “Revisiting Causality of Violations to LTL Formulae in Counterexamples”.

 ### Usage